 When I finally met Tim Heidingsfelder days later, he didn’t look like a writer, but what does a writer look like?
 Do they all look like James Joyce, professorial and bespectacled with patches on their elbows?
 Tim Heidingsfelder didn’t look that way, but either did Ernest Hemingway.
 I was not the least bit suspicious in other words.
 I talked with Tim Heidingsfelder with a co-worker standing over my shoulder listening.
 He unsuccessfully hid his laughter while two writer nerds talked craft.

-“This is just so cool meeting you,” I said, “and I love what you plan on doing for our fair city.”
+“This is just so cool meeting you,” I said, “and I love what you, and the Simpsons’ higher-ups, plan on doing for our fair city.”
 The man was cordial and apparently as impressed with me as I was with him.
 Throughout our introductory conversation, I told him that I was a writer and a huge fan of The Simpsons.
 “As a writer, I always pay attention to the credits that list the writers of the show,” I said proudly, “and I don’t remember ever seeing your name.

 “Well,” Tim said.
 “You probably pay attention to the opening credits.
 Right?
 Yeah, I’m what you call an uncredited writer.
 I have yet to have one of my episodes aired,” he said with some chagrin.